breaclark/beep-boop/README.md

 # Beep Boop

-#### A program that takes an input and returns "Beep!", "Boop!", or "I'm sorry, Dave.
-I'm afraid I can't do that." depending on the input.
+#### A program that takes an input and returns a list of numbers up to and including that number, replacing some with "Beep!", "Boop!", or "I'm sorry, Dave.
+I'm afraid I can't do that." depending on the numbers.
 March 30, 2018

 #### By **Brea Borlas**